 At the Anti-Corruption Summit, the UK committed to “establish a public register of company beneficial ownership information for foreign companies who already own or buy property in the UK, or who bid on central government contracts.”
 Then-Prime Minister David Cameron said that public registers of beneficial ownership information were the “gold standard”, and every country should ultimately aim to have them.

-This commitment was also reiterated in the UK’s Open Government Partnership 2016 – 2018 National Action Plan, and legislation is scheduled to be passed on the register by April 2018.
+This commitment was also reiterated in the UK’s Open Government Partnership 2016 – 2018 National Action Plan.

 The UK opened a call for evidence on a beneficial ownership register to increase the transparency of overseas investment in property and public contracts in April 2017.
 The results of the consultation were published in March 2018 – and confirmed that the Government intended to require the overseas companies that win public contracts, rather than those that bid for public contracts, to provide their beneficial ownership information.
 TI-UK considers this a downgrade of the original commitment, as it will not help to address the risk of corrupt practices during the bidding process.